Florida State fires Taggart after less than 2 years

 Under the terms of Taggart's six-year, $30 million contract, FSU's athletic department will owe him 85% of his remaining compensation through Jan.
 31, 2024, which is between $17 million and $18 million.
 The Seminoles also paid Oregon a $3 million buyout when it hired him away from the Ducks in December 2017, as well as the remaining $1.3 million buyout Oregon owed South Florida when it hired him in December 2016.

 In both seasons under Taggart, FSU significantly underperformed its expected results from the Football Power Index.
 At the start of 2018, FSU was ranked 18th in FPI; they finished 67th.
-This season, they were ranked 22nd at the start of the year; they're currently 46th.
+This season, it was ranked 22nd at the start of the year; the team is currently 46th.

-After the Seminoles went 5-7 last year, the heat started to build in Tallahassee, though Taggart inherited a team that struggled to make a bowl game in Fisher's final season.
+After the Seminoles went 5-7 last year, the heat started to build in Tallahassee, although Taggart inherited a team that struggled to make a bowl game in Fisher's final season.
 Taggart arrived at Florida State with high hopes, leaving Oregon after just one season to take what he called his "dream job."
-During his introductory press conference, he spoke with eagerness and optimism, vowing to take Florida State back to being the Florida State of old.
+During his introductory news conference, he spoke with eagerness and optimism, vowing to take the team back to being the Florida State of old.

 But as soon as he took a look at the roster, he realized there were myriad issues to overcome.
-Florida State had major issues on the offensive line and no clear-cut quarterback, and both those problems became abundantly clear in a disastrous game to open the 2018 season, losing at home to Virginia Tech 24-3 that signaled to anyone who thought Florida State would make an immediate turnaround it might take a while.
+Florida State had major issues on the offensive line and no clear-cut quarterback, and both those problems became abundantly clear in a disastrous game to open the 2018 season, a 24-3 home loss to Virginia Tech that signaled that it might take a while to anyone who thought Florida State would make an immediate turnaround.

 At Florida State, that's where progress is measured, because the reality is championships are expected.